 Bonus: Download a free guide to learn how to use social media monitoring to boost sales and conversions today.
 No tricks or boring tips—just simple, easy-to-follow instructions that really work.

 Social media monitoring is the act of monitoring social media for information relevant to your business.
 For example, you might want to know about:

 - Brand mentions (with or without direct tagging, aka @mention)

 - General trends that apply to your industry

 What’s the difference between the two?
-Basically, social media monitoring is about the past, and social listening is about the future.
+Social media monitoring is about the past, and social listening is about the future.

 The social listening part is more active and strategic.
-It involves analyzing the data for actionable insights—everything from engaging a happy customer to shifting your overall brand positioning strategy.
-Social listening uses the data you gather to make your social marketing better.
+You analyze the data for actionable insights.
+This could from engaging a happy customer to shifting your brand positioning strategy.
+Social listening uses the data you gather to improve your social media strategy.

 You could do basic social monitoring manually—checking each social network individually for mentions, keywords, hashtags, and so on.
 But that would take up your entire day.
 Plus, you’d have to create some kind of reporting dashboard to collect and share all your research.

 Fortunately, there’s no need to go about it like that.
 There are plenty of social media monitoring tools to help you keep track of more data and identify the most important information.
 Here are 15 of our favorites.

 Search streams in the Hootsuite dashboard let you monitor conversations relevant to your business, your industry, and your products.
 You can monitor what people are saying based on keywords, hashtags, locations, and even specific users.